Assignments: 16 original photos in 8 categories

 — Submitted on time:

 At least one from each category is due during the first 8 weeks.
-At the end of week 1, you should have one A1 displayed.
-At the end of week 2, at least on in the A2 category must be displayed; and so on.
+By Sept.
+18, you should have A1 displayed.
+By Sept.
+25, you should have A2 done; and so on.
+This will take us through early November.
 Penalty for late submissions is one letter grade per week.

 Subject should be appropriate for assignment